Child Arrangement Orders

 When child arrangements cannot be resolved, court proceedings can be issued using Form C100.

-The court can make child arrangements orders in respect of all aspects of a child’s upbringing such as:
+The court can make child arrangement orders in respect of all aspects of a child’s upbringing such as:

 - where your child should live and with whom